ednaaaj/ReactBasicTodoList/README.md

 ## Basic React todo list.
+This is only a basic react todo list, there are no database and localstorage included.
+All the input from the list will be clear if the page is refresh.

-to test this out on your browser you can follow this link -> https://basicreacttodolist.netlify.com
+To test this out on your browser you can follow this link -> https://basicreacttodolist.netlify.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).